 Conclusion

-Honestly, Malaysia has so much to offer the only downside is our tourism board is not doing good enough to promote it.
+Honestly, Malaysia has so much to offer the only downside is our tourism board is not doing well enough to promote it.
 I hope my trip will somehow promote Malaysia to you and most importantly, for you to travel and see our beautiful country.

 I often disagree with people when they said there’s nothing much to see in Malaysia.
-You haven’t seen Malaysia if you haven’t travel via country and coastal roads.
+You haven’t seen Malaysia if you haven’t travelled via country and coastal roads.
 Oh yes, Malaysia means including Sabah & Sarawak, not just the Peninsular!

-Try exploring at least once in your lifetime (especially to Malaysian) and see it your self.
+Try exploring at least once in your lifetime (especially to Malaysian) and see it yourself.
 Some of my photos/videos didn’t do justice to the places I’ve been as it’s more beautiful, serene and spectacular!

 As the Malay proverb says;